 Students experience a wide variety of classroom and experiential learning activities, including on-line curriculum, cultural, literary, and arts performances at the annual Islanders in the Arts celebration, and participation in the Samoan and Pacific Islander Traditional Food Preparation Day celebrated at the Samoan Cultural Garden on campus each April.

 Service Learning Options

-Service Learning options are available through participation in various academic programs such as Pacific Islands Studies and the Samoan Program’s community service projects, such as the Fetuao Community Language School.
+Service Learning options are available through participation in various academic programs such as Pacific Islands Studies and the Samoan Program’s community service projects, such as the Le Fetuao Community Language Center.